trimble-oss/tierceron/ReadMe.md

 Check the [code review](CODE_REVIEW.MD) information to find out how a **Pull Request** is evaluated for this project and what other coding standards you should consider when you want to contribute.

 ## Current effort
-Usability enhancements.
+Titrating.
 Tierceron can do a lot of things.
 Some features are very easy to set up and use, others not so much.
 Contributions welcomed!